Sizes Of Injection Needles: A Guide

 • Needle Length: 1 inch – 1.5 inches

 Intravenous injections go directly into a vein.
-These shots need a needle that fits different medicine thicknesses for quick delivery.
+These shots need a needle that fits different medicine thicknesses for quick delivery, and the intravenous injection needle size is crucial for this process.

 Intravenous injection